 Tips and Techniques for Accommodating Hearing Loss

 Hearing deficits are highly prevalent among older adults and are associated with declines in cognitive, physical and mental health.
-For people living with hearing loss, conversations can be a challenge, so effective techniques to communicate better with those who are hearing impaired can positively impact individuals with hearing loss and their significant others and/or caregivers.
-This activity will discuss challenges surrounding hearing health care for older adults and highlight effective techniques, tools and resources for the hearing impaired for long-term health and quality of life.
+For people living with hearing loss, conversations can be a challenge.
+Effective communication techniques can positively impact both individuals who are hard of hearing as well as their significant others and/or caregivers.
+This activity will discuss challenges surrounding hearing health care for individuals with hearing loss, including older adults, and highlight effective techniques, tools and resources for these individuals.

 This activity is provided by OptumHealth Education and Healthcare Transformation UnitedHealth Group Alliances.